 Requires provision of one (or more) psychometrically valid and proctored examinations that assess a physician’s specialty medical knowledge, as well as core competencies in the provision of health care.

 COMPONENT 4 - Practice Performance Assessment and Improvement:

 Requires that you engage in continuous quality improvement through comparison of personal practice performance measured against national standards for your medical specialty.

 Membership in good standing through the AOA serves to establish your foundation of commitment to lifelong learning through basic CME requirements.
 In addition, certified members participate in relevant specialty-specific educational activities.
 Membership also demonstrates your dedication to the ethical practice of osteopathic medicine through adherence to the AOA's Code of Ethics.

 All Specialty Certifying Boards operating under the jurisdiction of the AOA have been qualified by the Centers for Medicare and Medicaid Services (CMS) for the 2014 PQRS MOC Program Incentive.
 This will allow those diplomates who qualify to apply for an additional 0.5% incentive payment for 2014 submitted Medicare/Medicaid claims.
 Please be aware that CMS requires that you be registered for the PQRS, meet the PQRS reporting requirements, be AOA board certified, and be participating in OCC in order to qualify for this incentive.

-The MOC incentive program requires physicians "to perform activities more frequent than is required" for OCC.
+The MOC incentive program requires physicians "to perform activities more frequently than is required" for OCC.
+Learn more.